Reading time: 8 min.

 Minoxidil combined with Finasteride

-Minoxidil combined with Finasteride is a very common and effective option, but only generally recommended for men or post-menopausal women (because if premenopausal women use Finasteride, they could experience hormonal imbalances or foetal malformations).
+Minoxidil combined with Finasteride is a very common and effective option but is only recommended for men or post-menopausal women (if premenopausal women use Finasteride, they risk experiencing hormonal imbalances or foetal malformations).

 It has been shown to produce superior hair growth outcomes than each individual therapy.
 Studies reveal that Finasteride results are significantly enhanced when used alongside Minoxidil [11].